PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:44:44
+Last updated: 2024-04-02 19:45:17
-Random Quote: Do not waste yourself in rejection, nor bark against the bad, but chant the beauty of the good. - Ralph Waldo Emerson
+Random Quote: Great are they who see that spiritual is stronger than any material force, that thoughts rule the world. - Ralph Waldo Emerson